deckhouse/deckhouse/docs/site/pages/virtualization-platform/documentation/admin/platform-management/node-management/OS.md

 You can add a root certificate as a NodeGroupConfiguration resource.

 {% alert level="warning" %}
-THe following example is for Ubuntu OS.
+The following example is for Ubuntu OS.
 The method of adding certificates to the store may differ depending on the OS.

 To adapt the script to a different OS, modify the [`bundles`](../../../../reference/cr/nodegroup.html#nodegroupconfiguration-v1alpha1-spec-bundles) parameter.